scbedd/azure-sdk-tools/web/pixel-server/README.md

 # Pixel Server

-This site is intended as a backing server to serve tracking pixels.
+This site is intended as a backing server to serve pixels being loaded on a web page.
 Note that the limit of data retrieved here is merely:

 > a pixel with query string `x` was requested

 No PII data is recorded.

 ## Prerequisites
 * This project was built, tested, and peformance checked using `.NET Core 2.1`.